 - The Marvel Universe Handbook (2004)

 My comments: The sense of smell is perhaps the most underused of Daredevil’s senses, or at least it was until Frank Miller came along.
 Rather than have Matt recognize people by the way they smell (which is what many animals do), someone came up with the idea of “heartbeat signatures.”
 The idea of hearing heartbeats is not that crazy, but distinguishing between people on this basis seems like a case of, as we say in Sweden, crossing the river to fetch water.
 “Smelling people apart” makes perfect sense and is not that much of a stretch of the imagination.
-Your dog can do it, it’s not rocket science.
+Your dog can do it (and so can you, actually), it’s not rocket science.

 As for the numbers suggested by the MUH, they seem arbitrary to me.
 If Daredevil can tell twins apart – which he should be able to do – why stop at twenty feet?
 This shouldn’t be a matter of any fixed distance but by how strong the particular odor is, what other odors are present, whether they are indoor or outside and, in the case of the latter, which way the wind is blowing.